evanwu1119/global_hg-ag_wgs_code/code/3_ihs_analysis.md

 save(nsnps_100kb_interval, file="new_iHS_per_window_100kb_nsnps.df.RData")
 ```

 **Step 2) Use logistic regression to test the enrichment of immune, brain, and metabolic tissue (adipose-tissue, liver, and pancreas) cCREs separately for windowed iHS scores > 99% empirical percentile compared to background.
-Aggregate ORs across populations with at least 15 individuals using Fisher's combined method. cCRE annotations are included in `${tissue}_cCREs_GRCh37.tsv`.**
+Aggregate ORs across populations with at least 15 individuals using Fisher's combined method.
+The documentation cCRE annotations is included in `0_annotation_curation`.**

 `enrich_cCREs_100kb.R ${tissue}` → `${tissue}_logistic_regression_ORs_CIs_pvals_all_pops_100kb.txt`, `${tissue}_iHS_100kb_with_cCRE_annot_all_pops.txt`, and `${tissue}_cCREs_100kb_fishers_meta.rds`